Chapter 10: Angular Implementation with DI

 // apps/mvvm-angular/src/app/components/sensor-list/sensor-list.component.ts

-import { sensorViewModel, SensorViewModel } from '@repo/view-models/SensorViewModel';
+import { sensorViewModel, SensorListData, SensorViewModel } from '@repo/view-models/SensorViewModel';

 // Create an injection token for the sensor view model